On the relationship between the theory of cointegration and the theory of phase synchronization: Appendix 1: VEC - state oscillators

-Dependent on the data one may need a time varying amplitude and a baseline.
+with $f$ being a $2 \pi$-periodic real valued function representing the oscillation pattern (cf. \cite{Dah-2017}). $f$ typically is unknown and needs to be estimated.
+An example are ECG-data.
+In addition one may need a time varying amplitude and a baseline.
 This can be achieved with a state space model also for $a_t$ and $b_t$, for example a VAR-model with mean different from zero.